Rachmad Gobel

 Rachmad Gobel (born 3 September 1962) is an Indonesian businessman and politician from Gorontalo.
 His family controls the company, Gobel Group which is now called PT.
 Panasonic Gobel Indonesia, an Indonesian division of Panasonic.
 He is also the former Minister of Trade and the Indonesian President's Special Envoy to Japan.
-Currently, he is the Deputy Speaker of the People's Representative Council.
+Currently, he is the Deputy Speaker of the House of Representatives.

 Early life

-Gobel is the fifth child and first male son of the Thayeb Mohammad Gobel and Annie Nento Gobel from Gorontalo.
+Gobel is the fifth child and first male son of entrepreneur Thayeb Mohammad Gobel and his wife Annie Nento Gobel from Gorontalo.
 Thayeb Gobel was well known as the founder of the business group and pioneered electronics industry in Indonesia.
 From childhood he was educated to become the heir and leader of the Gobel business group, founded and led by his father.
 After graduating from high school in Jakarta in 1981, Rachmad Gobel chose to continue his studies in Japan at the Chuo University.
 After four years he completed his studies at the Department of International Trade.